 2) What does the schedule of an NFL Insider look like on a day-to-day basis?

-Trent Williams re-signed with the 49ers this past offseason at 4:07 AM EST. Dak Prescott all of a sudden had a long-term deal with Dallas at 6:45 PM EST on a Monday in March when no one was really expecting it.
-Urban Meyer was just fired by the Jaguars, and that happened at 12:36 AM EST. Things could happen in the NFL at any time and you have to be alert for it.
+Trent Williams re-signed with the 49ers this past offseason at 4:07 AM EST. Dak Prescott, all of a sudden, had a long-term deal with Dallas at 6:45 PM EST on a Monday in March when no one was really expecting it.
+Urban Meyer was just fired by the Jaguars, and that happened at 12:36 AM EST. Things could happen in the NFL anytime, and you have to be alert for it.
 I go to sleep late and wake up pretty early, so I guess that definitely helps.